ronak7613/Loan-Approval-Predection/README.md

 # Loan-Approval-Predection
-Aim
+Aim:

-Our aim from the project is to make use of pandas ibrarie from python to extract insights from the data & scikit-learn libraries for machine learning.
+Our aim from this project is to make use of pandas librarie from python to extract insights from the data & scikit-learn libraries for machine learning.
 And in the end, to predict whether the loan applicant can have a status of YES or No for the loan.

-Attributes in the dataset
+Attributes in the dataset:

 Loan id, Gender, Married, Dependents, Education, Self Employed, Applicant income, Coapplicant income, Loan Amount,Credit History, Property_Area, Loan_Status.

-Model
+Model:

 Decision Trees